 Register at Smarkets exchange.
 Deposit £100.
 You need an exchange account to place lay bets.

 Step 3: Change to decimal odds

-At the bookmakers, change the Settings from fractional odds to decimal odds.
-This makes it easier to compare bookie and exchange odds.
+At the bookmaker website, change the Settings from fractional odds to decimal odds.
+This makes it easy to compare bookie and exchange odds.

 Step 4: Place your qualifying bet

-The first bet you need to place is a ‘qualifying bet’.
-This qualifies you for a free bet.
+The first bet – a ‘qualifying bet’ – qualifies you for a free bet.

 - a).
 Check the minimum odds needed for your bookie back bet.

 - b).
-Navigate to the correct betting market at the bookie and the exchange – in this case, the Match Odds market.
+Go to the relevant betting market at the bookie and the exchange.
+In this case, the Match Odds market.

 - c).
 Place a £10 bet on England to beat Germany at odds of 6/4 (2.50) at the bookmaker.
 This is your back bet.

 Now match your back bet with an opposing lay bet.